 Reflections from the Mobilise Community of Carers

-Many carers in our community have lost someone they love.
+Many carers in the Mobilise community have lost someone they love.
 Almost everyone will have been touched by the death of someone.
 Grieving is never an easy journey and those of us who lost someone during the coronavirus pandemic, may still be processing the loss of not being able to grieve together or say our proper farewells at the time.

-Carers in our community have shared their thoughts about grieving in this past year.
+Carers in the community have shared their thoughts about grieving the past couple of years.
 They each have an individual story to tell, perhaps they resonate with your own experiences, perhaps we will learn from them and together with our own individual stories (that might be quite different) we can remember those we have lost.

 Caring for Mum whilst grieving for Dad

 The week after my Dad died unexpectedly in 2018, my mother was diagnosed with Alzheimers.

 A few months before lockdown, I gave up work to try and spend some time with her whilst it was still possible.
 In the first lockdown, I moved in to protect her from isolation, falling, disorientation.
 Carers lose something of their own lives all the time.
 With Alzheimers, I've lost my sibling relationships as well as my mother bit by bit as well as - temporarily - my own home, routines, choices, time.

 Being alongside a gradual and unpredictable ending whilst grieving for another parent is like being forged in a fire I didn't know existed.
 I wish for more balance in what is held up as normal in our culture, on TV and what we focus on.